APickledWalrus/ENGCMP0600-programming-manual/README.md

 #### How do I contribute?
 1. Fork the repository.
-2. Make changes as desired.
+2. Make changes as desired following the general template.
 3. Once content with the edits, do a pull request.
 4. Request acceptance/denial results release within 7 days.